 - Keep a family journal or notebook.
 Make a date to write in it daily or weekly where you list any important events or achievements.

-- On January first each year, put an empty decorative bin in a common area of your home.
+- On the first of January each year, put an empty decorative bin in a common area of your home.
 Each family member can add printed photos or other papers to the bin throughout the year for you to use when you create the book.

 - Create a shared online photo folder or album where family members can directly upload photos from their phones.
 Ask each person to add their favorite photos to this album for the yearbook.